Kara Kockelman: Awards

 In 1991, Kockelman was awarded U.C.
 Berkeley's University Medal, recognizing her as "Most Distinguished Graduate" of her 5,300-person graduating class.
+In 1999, she won the 13th annual Charles M. Tiebout Prize in Regional Science, awarded by the Western Regional Science Association, recognizing the best graduate student paper in regional science.

 In 2002, MIT's Technology Review magazine identified Kockelman as one of the world's "Top 100 Innovators Under 35".
 That same year, the Council of University Transportation Center awarded her its inaugural "Young Faculty Award", and she was named to the National Academy of Engineering’s Gallery of Women in Engineering.

 In November 2006, Kockelman received the Geoffrey J.D.
 Hewings Award, presented by the Regional Science Association International.

 In 2007, Kockelman received the Harland Bartholomew Award from the American Society of Civil Engineers.
 In 2010, Kockelman received the Walter L. Huber Civil Engineering Research Prize from ASCE.
 In 2014, ASCE awarded her the James Laurie Prize in transportation engineering.
 In August 2014, Kockelman received a Google Research Award to pursue research on the topic "Anticipating & Mitigating the Latent Demand Effects of Self Driving Vehicles: A Role for Data-Driven Modeling & Credit-Based Congestion Pricing."
 In February 2020, ASCE awarded her the Bechtel Energy Award.

 In July 2020, Kockelman was voted one of Vulog's Top 20 Influential Women in Mobility.
 In addition, she was the recipient of the Walter Isard Award for Scholarly Achievement by the North American Regional Science Council in November 2020, and was ranked 32 out of 21,274 authors among the Top 2% in the Logistics and Transportation field in December 2020.
 Dr. Kockelman also served as the North American Regional Science Council President in 2020.

 In 2021, Kockelman received the Transportation Research Forum’s 2021 Distinguished Researcher Award and the Fellows Award, by the Regional Science Association International.
 In addition, she delivered a lecture titled “Large-Scale Shared Autonomous Vehicle Simulations with Geofences, Stop Aggregation, and Parking Restrictions” at Johns Hopkins University for the Richard J. Carroll Memorial Lectureship in Civil Engineering in March 2021.

+In 2025, Kockelman was named a MIT Mobility Initiative Senior Fellow.